-Join Oyster’s well respected youth center project in Brazil, Latin America’s largest and most extrovert nation and learn Portuguese.
-Volunteers in Brazil will help with youth center activities, ranging from cooking, dance and conversational English.
-Oyster seek volunteers who are motivated and willing to get involved for this challenging but fulfilling project.
+Volunteers in Brazil help with youth center activities, ranging from cooking to English conversation classes.
+Those suited to this programme are motivated and willing to get involved on this challenging but fulfilling project.

 Duration: 3 weeks +